gabymorgi/gameTracker/README.md

 1. Right click over `vocabuary words -> Progress -> Learning`, then click on `Export to file`
 2. Save the file as `txt` in `kindle-words.txt` folder
-3. Run `npm run script` and follow the menu to select the proper option.
+3. Run `bun ./scripts/main.ts` and follow the menu to select the proper option.

 ---
 ---

 ## GPT batch

-1. Run `npm run script` and follow the menu to select the proper option to:
+1. Run `bun ./scripts/main.ts` and follow the menu to select the proper option to:

     - Get incomplete